Kraken Community Iceplex

 The Kraken Community Iceplex is the practice facility and team headquarters of the Seattle Kraken of the National Hockey League (NHL).
 It opened on September 10, 2021, and is located within the Northgate Station mixed-use development in the Northgate neighborhood of Seattle, Washington.
-The facility will also serve as the training center of the Seattle Torrent, a Professional Women's Hockey League franchise slated to begin play in the 2025-26 season.
+The building also serves as the training facility of the Seattle Torrent, a Professional Women's Hockey League franchise that began play in the 2025–26 season.